pcanella/vcr/getting_started.md

 *For reference:*
 * [YouTube URL Parameters](https://developers.google.com/youtube/player_parameters?hl=en#Parameters)
 * [Vimeo URL Parameters](https://developer.vimeo.com/player/embedding#universal-parameters)
+* Complete list of valid config and options properties

 **NOTE:** When instantiating a VCR instance, we will automatically add the correct url parameter to enable the proper JS API and add it to your site as necessary.